elcobvg/laravel-opcache/README.md

 ### OPcache configuration

 *OPcache can only be compiled as a shared extension.
-You must compile PHP with the --enable-opcache option for OPcache to be available.*
+You must compile PHP with the `--enable-opcache` option for OPcache to be available.*

 OPcache must be enabled and configured in your php.ini.
 Look for the section starting with `[OPcache]` and enter the desired values.
 The more memory you can assign to OPcache, the faster your cache will be.
 The `opcache.max_accelerated_files` value should be high enough to hold all objects that need to be cached.

 Since *all* PHP files will be cached with OPcache, it is not advisable to use it in a development environment, so only enable it in production.
+Alternatively, you can exclude PHP files from being cached by specifying a blacklist file with the `opcache.blacklist_filename` option.

 ```shell
   opcache.enable=1